-- You can interact with others on the online discussion board.
+- Interact with others on the online discussion board.

-- You can see examples of how the course content is applied in different environments.
+- See examples of how the course content is applied in different environments.

-- You can complete the course at your own pace, as long as you wrap it by the course end date provided.
+- Complete the course at your own pace, as long as you wrap it by the course end date.

-- The course is also available in French through the Université Laval.
+- The course is also available in French through Université Laval.
 Check dates and registration period.

 See what you will learn at each step of the course.